msoulier/mikeneedsakidney/content/_index.md

 transplant.

 I'm trying to use this site to raise awareness about kidney disease, and organ donation in general.
-And lets be honest, I wouldn't mind making long-term use of a body part, if anyone was so inclined.
+And possibly get some help for myself, if anyone was so inclined.

 Thanks for stopping by.